 One of the easiest and most common physical measures of protecting yourself from prying eyes is to cover up your webcam.
 This can be done with either a piece of tape or a more advanced solution like a sliding cover.

-Covering your webcam may seem like an extreme measure, because aren’t the possibilities of you being targeted very low?
-While that’s true, the results may be very harmful.
-Take the case of these Russian hackers who gained access to people’s webcams and live-streamed them on YouTube.
-There’s also a documented case of someone who got caught self-pleasuring and was asked for ransom on the captured images.
+Covering your webcam may seem like an extreme measure, because aren't the possibilities of your specific very low?
+While that's true, the results may be very harmful.
+Take the case of the Russian hackers who gained access to people's webcams and live-streamed them on YouTube.
+There's also a documented case of someone who got caught self-pleasuring and was asked for ransom on the captured images.

-It’s a threat with serious consequences.
-Much more may be learned from video footage other than what you're doing.
-Your surroundings and any visitors are exposed as well, or thiefs may get a peek in and see that the house is empty.
-You might not even notice being spied on, as it’s possible for hackers to do this without turning on the indicator light.
+It's a threat with serious consequences.
+Much more may be learned from video footage other than your face.
+Your surroundings and any visitors are exposed as well.
+You might not even notice being spied on, as it's possible for hackers to do this without turning on the indicator light.

 As I mentioned before, a piece of tape on the camera will suffice.
-Slate even did a review on the best tape to cover your webcam.
-If DIY fixes aren't your thing, buying a cheap webcam cover may be a more elegant solution.
+Slate even did a review on the best tape to cover your webcam, although buying a cheap webcam cover may be a more elegant solution.

 Get a privacy screen protector

 One of humanity’s favourite activities is snooping.
 Whether it’s glancing over at your neighbour’s desk or checking out the person in the train seat next to you, snooping is easily done.
 Whenever it involves a peek at someone else's screen, we call it shoulder surfing.